-Contributions are required for your coverage while you are receiving payments under this plan.
+No contributions are required for your coverage while you are receiving payments under this plan.

-Cost of Coverage: The short term disability plan is provided to you on a contributory basis.
-You will be informed of the amount of your contribution when you enroll.
+Cost of Coverage:

+The long term disability plan is provided to you on a non-contributory basis.
+The entire cost of your coverage under the plan is being paid by your Employer.